ZukoIsADog/aneirinBaker.github.io/_pages/Research.md

 Currently I am working with Quantum Superconducting Circuits to develop Multi-Body interactions within these circuits.
 These interactions will imporve the current multi body Quantum Gates by performing them in a single interaction.
 <br>
-I also work with some theortical condensed matter looking into the links between Chern Simons theory  and the franctional quantum hall effect.
+I also work with some theoritical condensed matter looking into the links between Chern Simons theory  and the franctional quantum hall effect.
 <br>
 My work with supercondcuting circuits has given me an interest in quantum computing that has exapnded my interests in Quanutm computing to Quantum Simulators  and Quantum Machine Learning.
 Both of which I plan on researching in my PhD.